 Laser whitening is different again to light-activated whitening and is not as common.
 Most dentists that claim to do laser whitening are not actually using a laser, but the light machine.
 With very few exceptions, such as grey or blue teeth tones, you will achieve ideal results using our take-home teeth whitening system without the added expense and sensitivity of lights.

-Are there any disadvantages to dental tooth whitening?
+Are there any disadvantages to dental tooth whitening in Alderley?